CARTAvis/manual_source/source/fundamental_ideas.rst

 Shared line/polyline region with conserved angular length
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Like the polygon approximation of closed regions, the line and polyline regions are approximated as a polyline with many control points on the spatially matched secondary image.
-In this way, the angular length of the trajectory traced by the line or polyline region before and after polyline approximation is nearly identical.
+Similar to the polygon approximation of closed regions, the line and polyline regions are approximated as a polyline with many control points on the spatially matched secondary images.
+In this way, the angular length of the trajectory traced by the line or polyline region before and after the polyline approximation is nearly identical.

 .. raw:: html